Chris Clements (footballer): Grimsby Town

 On 18 January 2017, Clements signed an 18-month contract with newly promoted League Two side Grimsby Town.
 He scored the opening goal on his debut for the club on 4 February 2017, a 56th-minute header, in a 1–1 draw against Luton Town.
-Clements didn't feature in a first team game for Grimsby during the 2017–18 campaign, mainly due to personal reasons and the need to gain match fitness.
+Clements didn't feature in a first team game for Grimsby during the 2017–18 campaign, mainly for personal reasons and the need to gain match fitness.

 He joined National League side Barrow on 29 September 2017 on a three-month loan deal.
 He debuted one day later in their 1–0 home defeat against Maidstone, and made seven appearances for Barrow before the loan expired on 25 November 2017.
 Clements joined newly promoted League Two side Forest Green Rovers on 31 January 2018, transfer deadline day, until the end of season.
 He debuted three days later, coming on in the 63rd minute as a substitute, in their 2–1 home victory against Coventry City.
 On 24 May 2018 Clements was released by Grimsby.